 IRS Form 9465 Installment Agreement Request Instructions

 If you cannot use the IRS’s online payment agreement or you don’t want to call the IRS, you can use Form 9465 (Installment Agreement Request) to request a payment plan.
-This guide explains who should file this form, how to file form 9465, and what to expect when you have a payment plan with the IRS.
+This guide explains who should file this form, how to file Form 9465, and what to expect when you have a payment plan with the IRS.
+You can also fill out this form and call the IRS with the information on the form -- that ensures you have all the necessary details before you call.

 Who Can File Form 9465?

-When you owe more than $50,000 in taxes, you must use this form — you can’t apply for a payment plan online with that level of taxes owed.
-However, you don't necessarily need to apply through the mail.
-Instead, you can fill out this form, and then call the IRS and give them the info over the phone.
+When you owe more than $50,000 in taxes, you must use this form or call the IRS — you can’t apply for a payment plan online with that level of taxes owed.
+If you don't want to deal with mailing paperwork, you can use this form if you want to apply over the phone -- simply use the form to organize the necessary details.
+Then, call the IRS -- preparing the form before the call ensures you have all the details ready for the agent on the phone.

 Part One of Form 9465